Knee Pain Q&A

 How is joint pain treated?

 The team at Denali Medical Center provides customized treatments that address not just your symptoms, but also the condition causing your knee pain.
-They often prescribe RenuO2 oxygenated vitamin injections.
-RenuO2 is noninvasive and virtually risk-free.
+We often prescribe RenuO2 oxygenated vitamin injections.

-RenuO2 injections stimulate your body’s natural healing ability by triggering a temporary and mild inflammation in your knee.
-Your provider injects an infusion of water or saline with oxygen and nutrients into your knee, flooding it with everything it needs to generate new cells and heal the injury or condition causing your pain.
+RenuO2 injections stimulate your body’s natural healing ability.
+Your provider injects an infusion of oxygen and nutrients into your knee, flooding it with everything it needs to generate new cells and heal the injury or condition causing your pain.

 The injection stimulates a temporary blood supply, boosting the delivery of oxygen and nutrients to your damaged tissues.
+The result is improved strength and stability with a decrease in pain and inflammation.
 That’s why RenuO2 is often an effective treatment for the knees and other joints in your body that don’t have an independent blood supply.

 If you have chronic knee pain or recently sustained an injury that is keeping you from the activities you love, call Denali Medical Center or make an appointment online today for expert treatment.